“Out of the same mouth proceed blessing and cursing. My brethren, these things ought not to be so.”

 The more we walk with the Lord, the more people watch our talk.
 That is why “these things ought not so to be.”
 We cannot take it upon ourselves to censure others when we do not live up to the light that we have.

 The prerogative of censorship belongs to God alone because He alone is totally objective.
-We cannot trust the role of God to our personal judgments.
+We cannot trust the role of God in our personal judgments.
 We cannot portray the idea that we are better than others are.